-The City employs a street outreach team that engages the homeless where they are sleeping, resting and panhandling.
+The City employs a street outreach team located in 771 17th street. that engages the homeless where they are sleeping, resting and panhandling.
 The team is trained to engage people from an asses-driven approach that is sensitive to mental illness and addiction issues.
 The outreach team conducts missions during daytime hours as well as responding to online service requests via the City’s eGov application.

 The City has the only municipal walk-in center for the homeless in Miami-Dade County.
 A fixed place where people wanting to help can access professional, courteous support to leave the street behind.
 Our services include: